xsollwa/haptic-joystick-system/JOURNAL.md

 - We also figured that our current MXP5010DP sensor does not tolerate pressure above 10kPa, so we decided to switch to Barometric Pressure Sensor Module which can handle up to 40kPa

+### June 28, 2025 - 3 hours

+**What we did**

+*Philip*

+- I assisted Ruzanna in brainstorming and creating sketches for possible designs of the controller, specifically considering the use of a motor to push a syringe and precisely control the air pressure within the bulb, as explained above.

 ### June 29, 2025 - 2 hours